rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 **Objectives**: In this chapter, you will learn how to:

-:heavy_check_mark: installer et configurer un cluster Pacemaker
+:heavy_check_mark: install and configure a Pacemaker cluster;
-:heavy_check_mark: administrer un cluster Pacemaker
+:heavy_check_mark: administer a Pacemaker cluster.

 :checkered_flag: **clustering**, **ha**, **high availability**, **pcs**, **pacemaker**